Arolsen Archives - Homepage

 News & Events

-The Arolsen Archives are an international center on Nazi persecution with the world’s most comprehensive archive on the victims and survivors of National Socialism.
+The Arolsen Archives are the international center on Nazi persecution with the world’s most comprehensive archive on the victims and survivors of National Socialism.
 The collection has information on about 17.5 million people and belongs to the UNESCO’s Memory of the World.
 It contains documents on the various victim groups targeted by the Nazi regime and is an important source of knowledge, especially for younger generations.

 To this day, the Arolsen Archives answer inquiries about some 20,000 victims of Nazi persecution every year.
 For decades, clarifying fates and searching for missing persons were the central tasks of the institution, which was founded by the Allies in 1948 as the “International Tracing Service”.